 Today I want to talk to you about Listeria hysteria.
 I’m sure you’ve all come across Listeria hysteria.
 It’s also known as, ‘can I please, please eat some Camembert?!’.
 I’ve come across lots and lots of women asking me these questions.
 They’re pregnant and they’re desperate to eat soft cheese, sushi, leftovers, takeaway salad.
 There are so many different foods that they’ve been told they can’t eat, and they’re wondering what’s left.
 What can they eat?
-I’ve seen pregnant women go hungry at weddings, I’ve seen them fighting with waiters in restaurants, I’ve even hear an obstetrician telling a pregnant women to eat fried food because it had a lower risk of Listeria.
+I’ve seen pregnant women go hungry at weddings, I’ve seen them fighting with waiters in restaurants, I’ve even heard an obstetrician telling a pregnant woman to eat fried food because it had a lower risk of Listeria.

-Since diabetes and obesity related illnesses are one of our biggest killers, what is the big deal with Listeria?
+Since diabetes and obesity-related illnesses are one of our biggest killers, what is the big deal with Listeria?
 Why are we so worried about soft cheese?
 I wanted to explore this a little bit, and I’m really hoping that by the end of this you’ll be feeling happy and confident with your food choices.
-Let’s help you avoid some anxiety, and stop you from doubting and second guessing your diet and what you’ve been eating.
+Let’s help you avoid some anxiety, and stop you from doubting and second-guessing your diet and what you’ve been eating.

 A quick disclaimer before we get into it.
 I am not a medical professional.
 I cannot diagnose or cure any illnesses.
 All this information is from Food Standards Australia New Zealand, the government body that ensures safe food by developing effective food standards for Australia and New Zealand.
 If you scroll down I will link to their website, and there a couple of good leaflets there that you can flick through if you want some more information.